 This post is in partnership with Lexington Law, thank you for supporting brands who support TCM.
 As always, all thoughts, opinions, experience, and advice is my own.

-What is a no spend challenge and why should you do it?
+What is a no spend challenge?

 A no spend challenge is when you decide to stop spending money on things you don’t need.
 Yes, you obviously can still get your essentials, but no more shopping trips to the mall, impulse app purchases, or random home decor finds.